akashbisht20040/akashbisht.github.io/README.md

  - Interactive Gameplay:

 Players take turns to place their markers (X or O) on a 3x3 grid.
-The game announces a winner or a draw after each match.
+The game announces a winner or a draw after each match.<br>
  -Player Customization:

-Players can enter their names for personalized gameplay.
+Players can enter their names for personalized gameplay.<br>
  -Scoreboard:

-Tracks the scores of both players and the number of draws.
+Tracks the scores of both players and the number of draws.<br>
  -Controls:

 Restart the current game without resetting scores.
-Reset scores and start fresh.
+Reset scores and start fresh.<br>
  -Dynamic UI:

 Highlight winning combinations.
-Adaptive buttons and status bar reflecting the current state.
+Adaptive buttons and status bar reflecting the current state.<br>

  ---